 Helping Kids Achieve Their Best

-Helping Kids Achieve Their Best is a practical guide to motivating younger and older learners across the globe.
-The book explores why some students are easier to motivate than others and why students lose motivation, as well as outlining strategies that teachers can use in the classroom and that parents can use at home.
+Helping Kids Achieve Their Best is a practical guide to motivating younger and older learners.
+It looks at why some students are easier to motivate than others, and why students lose motivation as they become older.
+McInerney outlines strategies teachers can use in the classroom, taking into account the needs of students from different backgrounds.

 Table of Contents

 2 What's in it for me?

 3 Why should I do it?
 You can't make me do it!

 5 I feel good about myself

 6 Why did I fail?

 7 Stars, stamps and jelly beans (or treat them like animals)

 Dennis M McInerney is Professor of Educational Psychology at the University of Western Sydney and lead author of the widely used introductory textbook Educational Psychology: Constructing learning.